jkassemi/conf_conf/README.md

 # ConfConf

-Twelve factor applications pull configuration values from the environment.
-These variables should be verified at application boot to prevent exceptions and unexpected behavior during run time.

-ConfConf is a simple pattern and utility for verifying the correctness of the environment variables at application boot so we can fail fast when there's a configuration problem.
+ConfConf is a pattern and utility for verifying the correctness of the environment variables at application boot so you can fail fast when there's a configuration problem.

 ## Installation